grammyjs/website/site/docs/guide/filter-queries.md

 ```

 Leaving out the _first_ value matches both messages and channel posts.
-[Remember](./context.md#available-actions) that `ctx.msg` gives you access to both messages or channel posts, whatever is matched by the query.
+[Remember](./context.md#available-actions) that `ctx.msg` gives you access to both messages or channel posts, whichever is matched by the query.

 Leaving out the _second_ value matches both entities and caption entities.
 You can leave out both the first and the second part at the same time.